surajsoni5/Context-Aware-Image-Captioning/README.md

 ## Implementation details
 - ***Encoder***
-    - We used a pretrained ResNet-34 already available in the PyTorch's `torchvision`  module and discarded the last two layers (pooling and linear layers), since we only need to encode the image, and not classify it.
+    - We used a pretrained `ResNet-34` already available in the PyTorch's `torchvision`  module and discarded the last two layers (pooling and linear layers), since we only need to encode the image, and not classify it.

 - ***Decoder***
-  - We used LSTM's with input embedding of 512 and hidden states of size 1800.
-For justification the class is embeded into a 512 size vector.
+  - We used LSTM's with `input embedding of size 512` and `hidden states of size 1800`.
+For justification the class is embeded into a `512 size vector`.

 -  ***Attention***
     - We used adaptive pooling over encoder to get a `14*14*512` vector from the encoder and then applied a linear layer with ReLu activation to get the attention weights.
 Note that we used the soft version of the attention.

--  We used Adam's optimizer with learning rate of 0.002 which is annealed every 5 epochs.
-We used dropout with p = 0.5.
-The batch size used was 64 and the number of epochs were 100.
+-  We used Adam's optimizer with `learning rate of 0.002` which is annealed every 5 epochs.
+We used dropout with `p = 0.5`.
+The `batch size used was 64` and the `number of epochs were 100`.
 The model was trained on GTX 1060 for 15 hours.

 ## Results